SoleilUmwiza92/PortfolioS3/Professional.md

  # Group agreements
   In order to work professionally within our group, we have a contract, definition of ready and also a definitonal of done.
   The group contract is a series of rules, in which we have described our roles within the team, and also some rules about working together.
   In definition of done we have setup some rules such as reviewing each other’s code and much more.
-In definition of ready we have set some rules for example, a user story has to be well refined and needs to have a clear acceptance    criteria.
+In definition of ready we have set some rules for example, a user story has to be well defined and needs to have a clear acceptance    criteria.